 The agreement states only allocated physical gold is a 0% risk asset, which is expected to subdue derivatives trading and push the metal’s prices higher.
 While these expectations are indeed reasonable, investors could be surprised by an initial pullback in gold prices.

 There has been a lot of pushback against the agreement, including from sources you might not expect, including both the World Gold Council and the London Bullion Market Association.

 On the other hand, banks seem to be enthusiastic proponents of Basel III, which seems to go against their bottom line at first glance.

-Here’s the crux: If BIS staff believe that demand for paper gold is driving the gold price (and not the other way around), they might Basel III as a way to subdue gold and push its price down.
+Here’s the crux: If BIS staff believe that demand for tradable commodities gold is driving the spot gold price (and not the other way around), they might Basel III as a way to subdue gold and push its price down.

 That was the thinking way back in 1971, when ” pro-paper economists” thought that untethering the U.S. dollar from gold would plunge the per-ounce price below the fixed rate of $35, possibly as low as $10.
 The pro-paper economists had it backwards.
 The idea that demand for dollars supports gold prices and not the other way around met with reality.
 Gold jumped to 350% by early 1973.
 It’s important to note, the spike in prices was not immediate.
 First, gold fell by 6% within two weeks after the untethering, and by 11% within 10 months after President Ford’s bill was signed.

 This was the result of paper gold subduing gold prices for a lengthy period, which the Basel III is effectively attempting to eliminate.